Young Alumni season tickets available for just $140

 In his 10th campaign overall at UCF in 2014, Brent Key is in his sixth season as the program's offensive line coach, and fifth as the recruiting coordinator.
 Prior to 2012, he was promoted to assistant head coach as well, and then the assistant head coach of offense in 2014.
 Key had previously spent time as the Knights' tight ends/special teams coordinator.
 He originally joined the Black and Gold prior to the 2005 season as the offensive graduate assistant coach and then as the tight ends coach in 2006.

-In both 2012 and 2013, Key was selected as a national nominee for the Broyles Award, which is given out to the top assistant coach in college football.
+In 2012, 2013 and 2014, Key was selected as a national nominee for the Broyles Award, which is given out to the top assistant coach in college football.

 Key's offensive line had a sensational 2013 campaign, helping the Knights go 12-1, claim the American Athletic Conference title, win the Tostitos Fiesta Bowl and finish ranked No. 10 in the country.
 Along the way, UCF earned its first two wins over top-10 teams (No. 6/5 Baylor and No. 8/6 Louisville), and it did not allow a sack against Penn State, Louisville, UConn and Baylor.

 The line paved the way for an offense that averaged 441.5 yards and 34.6 points per game, two of the highest marks in program history.
 It also helped provide plenty of protection for quarterback Blake Bortles, who would be named The American's Offensive Player of the Year.

 Three linemen received postseason honors by The American with Jordan McCray and Justin McCray being selected to the first team and Chris Martin grabbing a spot on the second team.
 And all three signed free-agent deals with NFL clubs.